December 26, 2013,

 Globalisation has brought countries closer.
 With closer interaction among nations, the need for specialists well-versed in building and maintaining ties has grown exponentially.
 Interactions range from being bilateral to multilateral.
 They may be between similar parties, say two governments or sometimes between two with different interests, say governments and organisations wanting to set up business in those countries.
 At times, the interaction may involve conflicts, legal issues and so on.
 Each requires a distinct set of skills and expertise.

-An individual wishing to specialize in International Relations in India can do so only at the post-graduate level.
+An individual wishing to specialize in International Relations in India can do so not only at the post-graduate level but one can begin at Undergraduate level as well.
 Career options range from government jobs to international bodies.

 Since the options available for an individual wanting to pursue a career in International Relations are limited in India, it is all the more important for you to be doubly sure of your career choice.